ice4prince/Cmai/docs/source/quickstart.rst

 to the predicted binding scores of a large population oif naturally occurring BCRs as background, and derived a metric called the percentile rank.
 The exact steps of this procedure is as follows:

-1. First, the antibody is compared against 100 background BCRs.
+1. First, the antibody is compared against ``min_size_background_bcr`` or 100 background BCRs.
-2. If results from Step 1 is meet a predetermined threshold of percentile rank (*i.e.* desired performance), the antibody is then compared against 1000 background BCRs.
+2. If results from Step 1 have met a predetermined threshold of percentile rank (*i.e.* desired performance), the antibody is then compared against 1000 background BCRs.
+(Note that the number always increases by a factor of 10.)
-3. This process is repeated until the number of background BCRs reach the ``bottomline`` or 1,000,000 BCRs.
+3. This process is repeated until the number of background BCRs reach the ``max_size_background_bcr`` or 1,000,000 BCRs, whichever is reached first.

-The details of setting the ``bottomline`` and threshold are included in the :doc:`CLI Options in Depth <tutorial/cli>` section.
+The details of setting the ``max_size_background_bcr`` and threshold are further discussed in the :doc:`CLI Options in Depth <tutorial/cli>` section.